Dodgers 5, Padres 2: Gavin Stone’s best start backed by bottom of the order finally doing something

 The 4th seemed like it might go similarly, as a one-out James Outman single was followed by a steal but also a second out.
 However, after Gavin Lux worked a walk, Mookie Betts came through with a single to make it 1-0.

-Waldron got out of that jam, and then got a clean 5th before exiting, as the Dodgers had worked his pitch count pretty good.
+He got out of that jam, and then got a clean 5th before exiting.

 ——

-While all that was going on, Stone was literally perfect.
+While all that was going on, Gavin Stone was literally perfect.
 He took all of 57 pitches to get through five innings without allowing a baserunner.
-While he predictably had all of his pitches dancing, it was his command in particular that was impressive tonight, and he did get some help from guys like Mookie on D.
+While he predictably had all of his pitches dancing, it was his command in particular that was impressive tonight, and he did get some help from guys like Mookie Betts.

-He was good enough that Jurickson Profar likely purposefully tried to provoke him in order to get a delay and try to throw him off his game.
+He was good enough that Jurickson Profar likely purposefully tried to provoke him in order to get a delay and try to throw him off.

-That continued until the 6th, when Stone issued a lead-off walk to end the perfecto bid.
+That continued until the 6th, when he issued a lead-off walk to end the perfecto bid.
 He quickly bounced back from that by getting a double play, but then the no-hit bid ended immediately after with a single.
-After another single followed there was suddenly trouble, and on a 1-2 count a double from Fernando Tatis Jr. on the Padres’ first chance with RISP tied it up at 1-1.
+After another single followed there was suddenly trouble, and on a 1-2 count it was Fernando Tatis who came through with the Padres’ first chance with RISP to tie it up at 1-1.

 With a long game yesterday, Dave Roberts let Stone go in the 7th, and things went well early on a groundout and strikeout.
 However, a double was fisted down the line in right and Tyler Wade singled to score a run and cut the lead to 4-2, knocking Stone out of the game.